abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 For example, the following processor request requests 4 CPUs and 2 FPGAs.
 Other properties in the request can further characterize the processor resource.

-Note that the composition request should be kept simple in order to increase the probability of a successful composition.
+The composition request should be kept simple in order to increase the probability of a successful composition.
 Overly-constrained requests are less likely to be fulfilled.

 Sample Request Payload for Describing Sets of Processors:
 ```json